GROUP DISABILITY INSURANCE

 Offering group disability insurance is a great way to build relationships and trust with your clients.
 If you work with businesses on their insurance and benefits offerings, consider adding group disability to your portfolio.

-What is group disability insurance?
+group disability insurance

-Group disability benefits may also be taxable. depending on whether the premium is deducted or not.
+Group disability benefits may also be taxable, depending on whether the premium is deducted or not.
 If the employer is deducting the premium, then it is a taxable benefit.
 If the employer is not deducting the premium, then it is non-taxable.
-Alternatively, individual disability insurance is almost always tax-free because it is being paid for with post-tax income.
+Alternatively, individual disability insurance is almost always tax-free because it is paid for with post-tax income.
 Within the group disability umbrella, there is voluntary coverage and involuntary coverage.
-Voluntary coverage occurs when the employer provides a platform and plans for their employees, and those employees can choose to enroll in or add on to a plan.
+Voluntary disability coverage occurs when the employer provides a platform and plans for their employees, and those employees can choose to enroll in or add on to a plan.
 With involuntary disability plans, employees are automatically enrolled in a plan after a certain period, and the premiums are employer-paid.

 Elimination periods, benefit periods, and benefit amounts vary by carrier.
 The elimination period is the length of time it takes for a policyholder to receive payment after the injury or illness occurs.
 It is also referred to as a waiting period.
-The benefit period is the length of time in which a policyholder can file claims for covered disabilities.
+The benefit period is the length of time during which a policyholder can file claims for covered disabilities.
 It is essential to know the details of the policy to determine if the policy meets the coverage needs of your client.

-Short Term Disability Insurance typically provides 40-70% income protection and usually begins on the first day following the elimination period.
+Short-Term Disability Insurance typically provides 40-70% income protection and usually begins on the first day following the elimination period.
 It generally lasts for 13-26 weeks.
 Policy type determines time durations.

-Long Term Disability Insurance has elimination periods of 90 or 180 days as determined when quoting the product.
+Long Term Disability Insurance has elimination periods of 90 or 180 days, as determined when quoting the product.
 The length of the elimination period affects the cost of the product.

-Many long-term disability plans provide coverage until the age of retirement at 65 to 67 years of age.
+Many long-term disability plans provide coverage until the age of retirement, at 65 to 67 years of age.
 If needed, a short-term plan can help to provide coverage until a long-term disability plan comes into effect.

-Should I buy group disability insurance through a broker?
+group disability insurance

 Working with a brokerage general agency (BGA) is the best way to avoid the difficulties of trying to purchase a plan on your own.
 A group disability broker will do the shopping for you and find the best product based on your client’s needs.
 In addition, brokers have access to multiple carriers and can more easily compare policies from different providers.
 Brokerages offer these services at no cost to financial advisors because they are compensated directly by insurance carriers.
 Simply put, a broker can save you time and money while helping you deliver a better result for your client.

 When shopping for group insurance policies, look for brokers who specialize in group benefits.
-That way you can use them to help you build a portfolio and bundle group policies.
+That way, you can use them to help you build a portfolio and bundle group policies.
 A great way to start is by asking your network for referrals.
 You could also connect with NAIFA, a trusted nonprofit association of insurance brokers and financial advisors.

 You can also do your research by prospecting insurance brokerage general agencies in your area.
 We recommend looking for these qualities in a broker: